 The core of the sample was designed around the idea used in Codemasters GRID2* that an application can and should adapt its behavior based on whether it’s running on battery or AC power.
 We also wanted to show a way of adapting this behavior changed to reflect how the user had their system configured so the decision was taken to tie the amount of adaption into the currently active windows power scheme.
 As well as extending the system’s battery life when not running on AC power that also allows the application to adapt to the fact the hardware’s performance will change based on the power scheme.
 As the sample was created it became clear that to tell the complete story of how and why a game needs to adapt based on the power source we would need the ability to accurately display power information in real time and allow the user to experiment with a wide range of graphics options to see how they affect power as not all optimizations will be applicable to all titles.
 The result the sample can be split into 3 main areas.

-More details can be found in the accompanying white paper listed in the article downloads.
+More details can be found in the accompanying article that can be found below.
 As a final example of the effect that adjusting settings can have running the sample on a 47Watt 4950HQ system (See Table 1) gave the following results with over a 3 fold reduction in power draw between maximum visual quality and power saving options

 Figure 2: Power comparison of different settings